angular-schule/angular-cli-ghpages/README.md

 ## Usage

-Execute `ng ghpages` in order to deploy the project with a `production` build.
+Execute `ng ghpages` in order to deploy the project with a build from `dist` folder.
+Note: you have to create the folder in before (e.g. `ng build --prod`)

 Usage: